Go on Move: Critical reception

 Pan-European magazine Music & Media said, "Recommended by Swedish star producer Denniz Pop himself as the sole innovators of pop dance at the moment, the three live up to his endorsement again with a spirited ragga/Euro mix."
 Andy Beevers from Music Week gave 'Go on Move' five out of five and named it Pick of the Week in the category of Dance, writing, "This single gets a belated UK release in the wake of the phenomenal 'I Like to Move It'.
 It shares the winning formula of pumping house rhythms and crowd pleasing ragga chat from The Mad Stuntman.
 Featuring new mixes from Erick Morillo and Jules & Skins, it is shaping up to be another smash."

 Dele Fadele from NME commented, "Real To Real are here again with the same ingredients mixed up in a different order and you can only hope people continue to buy the old single: otherwise, double trouble."
 Tim Jeffery from the Record Mirror Dance Update stated that "this is sure to be a chart hit".
 Another RM editor, James Hamilton, described the song as a "gruff ragga 'g'wan move' shouting and 'blippily bebop' scatting drily percussive 'I Like to Move It' type bogie shuffler".
 In his review of the Move It! album, Gareth Grundy from Select wrote, "For sheer pop cheek, only 'Go on Move' matches that title track."
 Emma Cochrane from Smash Hits gave it two out of five, viewing it as an "average record".

+Music video

+The music video for "Go on Move" was directed by Craig McCall, who had previously directed the video for "I Like to Move It".
+It features the Mad Stuntman performing in a club.
+Other scenes shows him wearing a strait-jacket or being shot into the sky in a cannon.
+"Go on Move" was A-listed on German music television channel VIVA in August 1994.
+Same month, it received active rotation on MTV Europe, while it was B-listed on France's MCM in October 1994.